 Why You May Want to Adopt an Animal Other Than a Puppy

 Sometimes, a dog isn’t the right choice at the time.
 So why not consider another pet?
 A cat maybe?
 Or a bird or bunny?
-Being a tried and true dog person, I am not the guy to ask here.
-But, I know for a fact that some of our other about.com channels like cats, fish, birds, and more!
+At The Spruce Pets, we have plenty of information on owning cats, fish, birds, and more!
 But, just like all the things I have said about puppies, no pet is an accessory.
-They all deserve a loving home that they are considered a part of the family!
+Be sure to do your research; you may be surprised to learn that many other pets have more intensive needs than dogs, require expensive equipment, and/or have even longer lifespans.
+They all deserve a loving home where they are considered a part of the family!

 Deciding Whether or Not You Should Adopt a Puppy

-So does mean it’s time for a puppy for you?
+So does this mean that it’s time for a puppy for you?
 This one is harder to answer and requires you look closely at your lifestyle and what your time looks like.
 Dogs need structure and schedules.
-They need some rules and order so that they know where they fit into the pack structure.
+They need some rules and order so that they know where they fit in.
 The need regular bathroom walks, exercise, and mental stimulation.
+In addition, they need routine veterinary care and some need regular grooming.
+These are expenses that every owner should budget for, in addition to their daily expenses including food, toys, and treats.
 I am lucky having my own daycare to take my dog to, that takes a load off my mind that she is having the life she needs.
 When we travel that is one of the first things we find - a reputable daycare that we trust and that my dog likes.
 But there are times that having a dog is much harder.
 She requires us to be very thoughtful of places we live – not only must she be welcome, but it must be a good place to walk her where she feels comfortable.
 Does the area support have dogs around, taking the dogs to restaurant patios (or at least convenient and safe places to leave them in your line of sight), taking them into stores and public parks?